paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

   <img width="300" src="images/ReVoxC270.jpg">
 </p>

-**Important information on the use of reel-to-reel machines can be found [in section 5.4.4](https://www.iasa-web.org/tc04/replay-equipment-professional-reel-machines){:target="_blank"} of IASA's TC04: Guidelines on the Production and Preservation of Digital Audio Objects.
+**READ MORE ABOUT** the use of reel-to-reel machines [in section 5.4.4](https://www.iasa-web.org/tc04/replay-equipment-professional-reel-machines){:target="_blank"} of IASA's TC04: Guidelines on the Production and Preservation of Digital Audio Objects.

 ### Software